ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Common API

 The {@link module:word-count/wordcount~WordCount} plugin provides:
-  * {@link module:word-count/wordcount~WordCount#wordCountContainer} method.
+  * {@link module:word-count/wordcount~WordCount#wordCountContainer} getter.
 It returns a self-updating HTML element which is updated with the current number of words and characters in the editor.
 There is a possibility to remove "Words" or "Characters" counters with proper configuration of {@link module:word-count/wordcount~WordCountConfig#displayWords} and {@link module:word-count/wordcount~WordCountConfig#displayCharacters},
   * {@link module:word-count/wordcount~WordCount#event:update update event} which is fired whenever the plugins update the number of counted words and characters.
 There is a possibility to run own callback function with updated values.
 Please note that update event is throttled.

 <info-box>